 The modules listed below are for the academic year 2020-21 and represent the course modules at this time.
 Modules and module details (including, but not limited to, location and time) are subject to change over time.

-The high demand for Robotics and Internet of Things specialists in business and industry guarantees wider employability, a broader career path and higher starting salaries.
+The high demand for robotics and Internet of things specialists in business and industry will provide opportunities for wider employability, a broader career path and higher starting salaries.

 Careers in robotics include: